Martin O'Neill: Celtic

-On 25 May 2005, Celtic announced that O'Neill would resign as manager to care for his wife Geraldine, who had lymphoma.
+On 25 May 2005, Celtic announced that O'Neill would resign as manager to care for his wife, Geraldine, who had lymphoma.
 His last competitive game in charge of Celtic was the Scottish Cup final 1–0 victory over Dundee United on 28 May 2005, decided by an eleventh-minute goal by Alan Thompson.

-Under O'Neill, Celtic won 213, drew 29 and lost 40, of 282 games played, and he was the most successful Celtic manager since Jock Stein.
-In his five seasons at Celtic Park, O'Neill won three League titles, three Scottish Cups, and a League Cup.
-The two league titles he lost were by margins of a point and a goal.
-He also oversaw a record 7 consecutive victories in Old Firm derbies, and in season 2003–04 Celtic created a British record of 25 consecutive league victories.
+Under O'Neill, Celtic won 213, drew 29 and lost 40 of 282 games played, making him the most successful Celtic manager since Jock Stein.
+In his five seasons at Celtic Park, O'Neill won three Scottish Premier League titles, three Scottish Cups, and a League Cup.
+The two league titles he lost were by margins of a goal and a point, respectively.
+He also oversaw a record seven consecutive victories in Old Firm derbies, and in the 2003–04 season Celtic created a British record of 25 consecutive league victories.
 His win rate of 75.5% is the highest of any manager in the club's history.

 Aston Villa

 O'Neill was introduced as the Aston Villa manager at a press conference on 4 August 2006.
-At the press conference he stated "It's absolutely fantastic to be back and with a club such as this.
+At this, he stated: "It's absolutely fantastic to be back and with a club such as this.
 This is a fantastic challenge.
 I am well aware of the history of this football club.
 Trying to restore it to its days of former glory seems a long way away – but why not try?
 It is nearly 25 years since they won the European Cup but that is the dream."

-Villa had the year's longest unbeaten start of any Premier League side in 2006–07 (9 games), not losing a league game until 28 October.
-Villa suffered a mid-season slump but recovered late in the season, winning their three away games in April, to end the season how it began with a run of 9 unbeaten fixtures.
+Villa had the year's longest unbeaten start of any Premier League side in 2006–07, going 9 games without a league defeat until 28 October.
+Villa suffered a mid-season slump but recovered late in the season, winning their three away games in April to end the season how it began with a run of 9 unbeaten fixtures.
 For this O'Neill was named the Premier League Manager of the Month for April.
 Villa's final points tally was 50, an improvement of 8 over the previous season and finished 11th, 5 places higher than the previous season.
 In October 2007, Aston Villa owner Randy Lerner said that he would not stop O'Neill from leaving Villa if he was offered the vacant post of England manager.
 O'Neill later dismissed the reports, calling them "unfair speculation".

-Aston Villa just missed out on a UEFA Cup spot on the final day of the 2007–08 season and qualified for the Intertoto Cup by finishing 6th.
-They scored 71 goals, (their best ever tally in the Premier League and best tally since winning the title in 1981), gained 60 points which was Villa's highest points tally since 1996–97, and were the third highest goalscorers.
+Aston Villa just missed out on a UEFA Cup spot on the final day of the 2007–08 season and qualified for the Intertoto Cup by finishing sixth.
+They scored 71 goals, (their second best ever tally in the Premier League and best tally since winning the title in 1981), gained 60 points which was Villa's highest points tally since 1996–97, and were the third highest goalscorers.